Lassana Diarra case explained: The ‘new Bosman’ set to transform football’s transfer market forever

 The only way that the Diarra case is viewed as potentially taking down the whole transfer system is if Fifa’s refusal to issue the ITC is ruled as unlawful, and the whole underlying regime as anti-competitive, which would force the global federation to scrap its Regulations on the Status and Transfer of Players.

 It probably says a bit that the major football agencies are not especially worried about Friday.
 Some are barely considering it at all.
-A widespread - but not unanimous - view is that it will not even be close to a new Bosman.
+A widespread – but not unanimous – view is that it will not even be close to a new Bosman.
 Some representatives believe that a Diarra victory could actually work against players, in a manner that would be the opposite of Bosman.
 There would be less contractual stability.
-One argument is even that players would ultimately lose out if they can break contracts and move around at will, because salaries would drop at the vast majority of clubs without transfer income.
+One argument is even that players would ultimately lose out if they can break contracts and move around at will, because without transfer income salaries would drop at the vast majority of clubs.
 Big clubs would ultimately end up hoarding even more footballers.

 On the other side of all that, however, there was the non-binding opinion of the European Court of Justice’s advocate general, Maciej Szpunar.
 The following has been submitted to the European Court of Justice.